mavenlink/unhookd-gem/README.md

 [![CircleCI](https://circleci.com/gh/mavenlink/unhookd-gem.svg?style=svg)](https://circleci.com/gh/mavenlink/unhookd-gem)

-This gem allows you to send a request to the Unhookd service in a Kubernetes cluster to deploy a rails application with a given sha and chart
+This gem allows you to send a request to the Unhookd service in a Kubernetes cluster to deploy a containerized application using Helm

 ## Installation